mkriventsev/KAJ-SEM/README.md

 For storing user preferences and statistics the Local Storage API was used

-Audio accompaniment
+Audio accompaniment - playing audion uding JS

-SVG/Canvas - pro vykresleni grafu statistiky,
+Interactive SVG logo on the main page

 Regitered default Service Worker used for making the app running in offline mode,

-[x] CSS animace a Audio pro lepši zdůrazněni interakce aplikace z uživatelem

 # How to run on localhost